 Number one!
 Have a business account on Instagram.

+There are a few different types of profiles on Instagram.
+You can choose from a personal account for your individual use, a business account for brands and other businesses, and a creator account for influencers, artists, and other public figures.
 When you have a personal account, you can still share content, use hashtags, and see who’s liking your posts, but you don’t have the data that a business or creator account does.

 This data you get from a business account is key for creating and building your Instagram strategy.